 Croatia sided with the Nazis during World War ii.
-The Croatian leader that Germany supported in 1991, Franjo Tudjman, was himself well documented as being a Nazi sympathizer.
+The Croatian leader whom Germany supported in 1991, Franjo Tudjman, was himself well documented as being a Nazi sympathizer.
 When war erupted, Croatia proceeded to rid its territory of Serbian people.
 Carl Bildt, former European Community mediator in the Balkans, called it the “most efficient ethnic cleansing we’ve seen in the Balkans.”

 So, was Mr. Armstrong right to declare after World War ii that “America has won its last war”?
 Looking from Korea to Cuba to Vietnam to Iran to Lebanon to Somalia to Kosovo to Iraq to Afghanistan to Ukraine, the answer is clear.
-All these episodes constitute clear American political and military defeats.

 Blessings and Curses